kimhogeling/js-electron-jump-game/README.md

 # what is this?

 A little "jump over stuff" game.
 Written in js (es2015).
 Thanks to Electron, this game can be played on windows, mac and linux.
-I tried out the object composition approach and I like it!
+I used the object composition approach for `jumper` and `mover` and I like it!

 # get started